Lisa Marie Stevens: Career

-After graduating from university, Stevens moved to Washington, D.C. in 1978 and began working as an animal keeper at the National Zoo.
+After graduating from university, Stevens moved to Washington, D.C., in 1978 and began working as an animal keeper at the National Zoo.
 In 1981, she was promoted to management.
 She began managing the primate program in 1981 and the giant panda program in 1987.
 Part of her responsibilities included "daily operations, personnel, budget, long-range planning, record keeping, research, education, exhibit design, and construction."

-In 2005, Lisa Stevens was the Assistant Curator overseeing the giant panda program when Tai Shan (giant panda) was born; Tai Shan was the first surviving panda born at the National Zoo and the third panda cub born in the US.
-She was the primary spokeswoman for interviews about Tai Shan’s birth and her colloquial descriptions of his early adventures made her a popular interviewee.
-She was profiled in the Chicago Tribune and featured in the Animal Planet documentaries “A Panda Is Born” (2005) and “Baby Panda’s First Year” (2006), which were packaged together in a 2008 re-release.
+In 2005, Lisa Stevens was the Assistant Curator overseeing the giant panda program when Tai Shan was born; Tai Shan was the first surviving panda born at the National Zoo and the third panda cub born in the US.
+She was the primary spokeswoman for interviews about Tai Shan's birth and her colloquial descriptions of his early adventures made her a popular interviewee.
+She was profiled in the Chicago Tribune and featured in the Animal Planet documentaries A Panda is Born (2005) and Baby Panda's First Year (2006), which were packaged together in a 2008 re-release.

 Stevens participates in the Association of Zoos and Aquariums' Species Survival Plan for several species.
 She also co-founded and is on the Board of Directors of Beads for Education, Inc., which funds the education of more than 300 girls in Kenya.